 He was previously a Lecturer in the School of Architecture at Yale University (2006-08).
 He is a founding member of the Aggregate Architectural History Collaborative.

-Michael Osman was a will be a workshop expert at the 5th International Forum for Sustainable Construction dedicated to “Infrastructure Space” held April 7-9, 2016 in Detroit, USA.
+Michael Osman was a workshop expert at the 5th International Forum for Sustainable Construction dedicated to “Infrastructure Space” held April 7-9, 2016 in Detroit, USA.